magnitopic/arduino_matrix/README.md

 ## Install libraries

-I use few libraries depending on witch progarms you decide to use.
+I use few libraries depending on which programs you decide to use.

 -   LedControl
     -   matrix1.ino
     -   matrix2.ino
     -   matrix2_reverse.ino
     -   matrix3.ino
     -   matrix4.ino
-    -matrix4_random.ino
+    -   matrix4_random.ino
-    -SimonSays.ino
+    -   SimonSays.ino
 -   MD_MAX72XX and MD_Parola
     -   matrix5.ino
     -   matrix6.ino

 ## Hardware

-I'm using an arduino UNO (for programs that use MD_MAX and MD_Parola it maters what model your using) and a 4 module of the 1088AS.
+I'm using an Arduino UNO (for programs that use MD_MAX and MD_Parola it matters what model you're using) and a 4 module of the 1088AS.

 ### The Schema: